 Like WPtouch, WP Mobile Detector is not free.
 The basic version of the plugin is $50, with more features and greater functionality attributed to the premium version, which is a bit more expensive.

-Last but not least is a plugin that comes from WordPress itself.
+Last but not least is an SEO plugin that comes from WordPress itself.
 The WordPress Mobile Pack 2.0 exists to help you consolidate your website and provide a similar experience across any platform, any operating system, and most importantly, any device.
 It has full compatibility with all the major players in the web world, and allows you to convert your website into a responsive format.

 The plugin also comes with its very own custom theme, which features six abstract covers and plenty of customizable options to ensure that the theme becomes your own.
 Like the WP Mobile Detector, it also has a fully integrated analytics platform, which allows you to track your user behavior and regularly measure your site’s performance.
 It’s a simple, easy-to-use application that can help almost anyone optimize his/her WordPress site for a mobile experience.
 The plugin is free to download and use.